-CFDA is asking public to comment revisions to China’s Medical Device Regulation Order.
+CFDA is asking the public to comment revisions to China’s Medical Device Regulation Order.
 650 in early November 2017, and would like to finalize it in 2018.
 Order.
 650 sets the fundamental regulatory requirements and guidance for medical devices in China throughout their lifecycle.
 First released in 2014, it replaced its predecessor Order.
 276 from year 2000, and was remarked as a substantial reform.
 In a relatively short 3 years’ time, CFDA looks back to revise its contents, with a claim to keep pace with industry’s development at home and abroad.
 Leaving those who still digest the old contents and transition puzzles behind, CFDA is taking a new lead and march ahead in 2018.

 By reading through the long revision article published, some key changes may draw foreign manufacturers’ attention: